yellobyte/SoapESP32/README.md

 setup() {
   // setting up Wifi, serial output, etc.
   ...
-  // scan the local network for media servers, scan duration by default is 60 sec !
+  // scan the local network for media servers (default scan duration is 60 sec)
-  // - calling the function with parameter 5...120 changes the scan duration,
+  // - passing an integer value 5...120 to seekServer() changes the scan duration,
-  //   e.g. soap.seekServer(10) would scan the network for only 10 secs
+  //   e.g. soap.seekServer(10) would scan the network for only 10 sec
   // - please note: longer scan times increase the chance for detecting media servers soap.seekServer();
   // printing details of all discovered servers